loads/loads/docs/index.md

 ## People and Places

-The people listed below are the globally distributed team at the core of managing the Loads v2 project:
+Contributors to loads include a globally-distributed team.
+Main contacts/leads for the Loads,v2 project:

 * [Chris Hartjes](https://github.com/chartjes) - QA (Toronto, approx UTC-5)
-* [Richard Pappalardo](https://github.com/rpappa) - QA (Mountain View, approx UTC-8)
+* [Richard Pappalardo](https://github.com/rpappalax) - QA (Mountain View, approx UTC-8)

-We meet on a regular bases to triage bugs and plan the project
+We meet on a regular basis to triage bugs and plan the project

 ## Overview